 Damaged teeth can be repaired by replacing the worn natural crown of the tooth with prosthetic crowns.
 Materials used to make crowns vary; some are less prone to breaking than others, and can last longer.
 Porcelain fused to metal crowns may be used in the anterior (front) of the mouth; in the posterior, full gold crowns are preferred.
 All-porcelain crowns are now becoming more and more common and work well for both anterior and posterior restorations.
 To protect the new crowns and dental implants, an occlusal guard should be fabricated to wear during sleep.

-Homeopathy Treatment for Bruxism
+Homeopathy Treatment for Teeth Grinding

 Keywords: homeopathy, homeopathic, treatment, cure, remedy, remedies, medicine